Try these 10 tips to raise your Facebook edge rank. They can’t hurt, and they may help!

 2) Short and sweet Facebook posts

-A post of less than 80 characters is more likely to get shared, comments and likes.
+A post of fewer than 80 characters is more likely to get shared, comments and likes.

 3) Consistency is Key